mbruzek/layer-k8s/README.md

 This charm is an encapsulation of the
 [Running Kubernetes locally via Docker](https://github.com/kubernetes/kubernetes/blob/master/docs/getting-started-guides/docker.md) document.
-The hyperkube image is currently pulled from a private container repository 'gcr.io/google_containers/hyperkube'.
+The hyperkube image (`gcr.io/google_containers/hyperkube`) is currently pulled from a [Google owned container repository repository](https://cloud.google.com/container-registry/).
 For this charm to work it will need access to the repository to `docker pull` the images.

 The charm is implemented in the reactive pattern and uses the `layer:docker` as a base layer.
 For more information please read the